 Storing & Freezing

-Storing: Let your turkey bone broth cool completely, then skim off the fat that solidifies on top (or leave it for extra richness and flavor), and refrigerate in tightly sealed glass Mason jars for up to 5 days.
+Storing: Let your turkey bone broth cool completely and refrigerate in tightly sealed glass Mason jars for up to 5 days.

 Freezing: You can freeze leftover turkey bone broth in quart containers, silicone molds, ice cube trays, or flat in freezer bags for up to 6 months.
 Be sure to leave space for future expansion.